-This assignment can be changed via parameters in order to solve identifier conflicts in a larger system in which other devices and frequency inverters are connected to the CAN bus.
+This assignment can be amended by parameterization, in order to solve identifier conflicts in a larger system in which further devices are on the CAN bus alongside the frequency inverters.

 Attention!
-In a system where a frequency inverter works as a master, the identifier allocations for the SDO channel may not be altered.
+In a system in which a frequency inverter works as a master, the identifier allocations for the SDO channel may not be altered.